|

 Never use black background in pictures captured or printed from instruments, it is a waste of ink.
 You have to change the colour scheme and select a white background.

 IMPORTANT NOTE: CSD materials and proceedings are specially crafted for you to be asking questions very often.
-If you have doubts or queries on how to solve or do something, do not hesitate and ask us questions preferably in class or by any other method in order to save much of your study time.
+If you have doubts or queries on how to solve or do something, do not hesitate and ask us questions preferably in class or by other ways in order to save much of your study time.

 IMPORTANT NOTE: The best way to save and optimise your study time is to attend all lectures and laboratory sessions and be active asking as many questions as possible while taking quality class-notes in paper or electronic ink.